 4. What is the success rate for my child?

 - As with anything, we cannot 100% guarantee the same success rate as we don’t have a crystal ball to look into the future

 - Our best estimation for your child is based on the results shown in clinical studies

-- Dr. Natalie Chai will discuss expectations for your child’s specific case at your initial consultation
+- Precision Eye Care will discuss expectations for your child’s specific case at your initial consultation

 5. Outside from myopia management treatment options, is there anything else my child can do?

 - Yes!
 Behaviour and lifestyle habits have a significant role when it comes to myopia management

 - Increasing time outdoors (2-3 hours a day)